 Illinois’ personal injury laws for a slip and fall accident can be complicated, but the last thing you should do is assume you do not have a case.

-Contact our law firm for a free consultation.
+Contact our law firm for a free consultation with a Hoffman Estates slip and fall lawyer.
 We will review your case and inform you of your options for pursuing compensation.
-For your free evaluation, call The Kryder Law Group, LLC at (312) 223-1700.
+For your free evaluation, call The Kryder Law Group, LLC.